DAMP Project: USAS American Mariner

-The DAMP ship, the USAS American Mariner, was essentially a floating measurements laboratory that employed various types of sensors, recording apparatus, and technical support equipment.
+The DAMP ship, USAS American Mariner, was essentially a floating measurements laboratory that employed various types of sensors, recording apparatus, and technical support equipment.
 It operated under conventional maritime regulations in the impact area of ballistic missile test firings, primarily in the Caribbean area and in the South Atlantic Ocean, near Ascension Island.
 During 1962, however, it operated in the Pacific Ocean in order to perform tracking duties during Operation Dominic atomic testing.

 The shipboard crew, provided by Mathiasen Tankers Corp., was complemented by approximately sixty technical personnel provided by RCA and Barnes Engineering Corporation, who operated and maintained the radar and support equipment.
 Each mission required a minimum of 36 hours of on-station preparation and pre- and post-flight calibration.
 Targets were those of opportunity fired on missile ranges as part of the overall ballistic missile test program, which at the time was in its infancy.

 The DAMP ship participated in numerous missile test operations on the Atlantic Missile Range, as well as on the Pacific Missile Range during 1962 in support of the Operation Dominic atomic tests with emphasis on radio frequency and radar electromagnetic effects.
 In addition, the DAMP ship served in support of the Ranger Program on the Atlantic Missile Range for the National Aeronautics and Space Administration (NASA).
 Activities included vehicle tracking during and subsequent to final burnout to supply designation data for the Deep Space Instrumentation Facility.

 During its operation in the Atlantic Missile Range, the DAMP ship stopped at various ports for logistical support and requirements.
 Such ports included Recife, Brazil; Antigua, West Indies; Cape Town, and Monrovia and Senegal in Africa.
 While on the Pacific Missile Range, the DAMP ship was based out of Honolulu, Hawaii, and operated in the Johnston Island area.

 Electromagnetic Research Laboratory

 The Electromagnetic Research Laboratory (ERL) was located near the Missile and Surface Radar Division plant of RCA in Moorestown, New Jersey.
 The C-band, low-power, cross-section-measurement system in conjunction with two static range configurations was used for full-scale targets weighing up to 4,000 pounds rotated through 360 degrees.
-Since measurements must be made on targets as if they were located in free space, returns from other than the target were reduced to 10−5 m², the general background level of one tower-terrain combination.
+Since measurements must be made on targets as if they were located in free space, returns from other than the target were reduced to 10−5 m2, the general background level of one tower-terrain combination.
 The low-power radar was capable of transmitting any linear, circular, or elliptical polarization at C-band frequencies.
 It could receive the horizontal and vertical components of backscattered energy simultaneously.
 Cross-section data was recorded in analog form on Sanborn and Scientific Atlanta strip-chart recorders and on Ampex magnetic tape.
-Digital cross sections were also recorded on a specially-designed CEC magnetic tape recorder.
+Digital cross sections were also recorded on a specially designed CEC magnetic tape recorder.

 Other important functions of the ERL were the training of technical personnel, development and checkout of new equipment and techniques, and satellite tracking using a modified FPQ-4 radar.
 L-band measurement capability, similar to the C-band equipment, was introduced in late 1963.